ethz-adrl/towr/doc/how_to_run_example.md

 variable footsteps.

 An implementation example can be found in example.cc, which is compiled when building the library.
-To run the binary the global variable `XPP_ROOT` must be set.
-Navigate to the top level directory `xpp` and run:
+To run the binary execute

-    source test/set_env_variables.sh
     ./bin/example

 This example prints out the state of the trajectory at specific times `t`.